valensupport/valensupport.github.io/pages/web_services.md

 Requests to the PWS are designed as RESTful requests.
 Responses are provided for all models supported, i.e.*,* risk, misclassification and premium impact.
 The user cannot select independent models to be scored and or partial responses to be returned.
-Requests for scoring must be made to an URL specific to a given customer, solution and submission.

 Web service requests are submitted as a POST request to the following
 URL: